Holding-1-at-a-time/auto-detail-app/docs/best-practices.md

 Configuration:
   - Environment variables:
     - Only publishable keys (e.g., variables prefixed with NEXT_PUBLIC_) may be exposed to the client/browser.
-    - Server secrets (API keys, admin tokens, etc.) must never use the NEXT_PUBLIC_ prefix and must only be accessed on the server (API routes, getServerSideProps, or server-side functions).
+    - Server secrets (API keys, admin tokens, etc.) must never use the NEXT_PUBLIC_ prefix and must only be accessed on the server.
+In the App Router, use server-only patterns such as:
+      - Server components
+      - "use server" functions
+      - Server-only modules
+      - API/route handlers (app/api/*)
+      - Server actions
+    - Never expose server secrets to client bundles.
     - Example:
       - Store Clerk publishable key as NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY in .env.local (safe for client use).
       - Store Clerk secret key or admin API keys as CLERK_SECRET_KEY or ADMIN_USER_ID (never exposed to client, only used server-side).